Paul K. Niven Jr.: National Educational Television

-On July 7, 1966 Niven left CBS for National Educational Television as its lead correspondent, for which he interviewed Svetlana Alliluyeva, daughter of Soviet dictator Josef Stalin.
+On July 7, 1966, Niven left CBS for National Educational Television as its lead correspondent, for which he interviewed Svetlana Alliluyeva, daughter of Soviet dictator Josef Stalin.
 She said that since her father's death (on March 5, 1953), the Soviet Union had not changed despite "de-Stalinization" and that Russia's leaders had even taken "steps backwards."
-She was interviewed in connection with the publication of her memoir "Far-Away Music".
+She was interviewed in connection with the publication of her memoir, Far-Away Music.

 Burma experience

-Niven spent the last six months of 1956 touring Burma for a "See It Now" show.
+Niven spent the last six months of 1956 touring Burma for a See It Now show.

 Death

-Niven died from head trauma as a result of house fire at his home in Washington, D.C. on January 8, 1970.
+Niven died from head trauma as a result of house fire at his home in Washington, DC, on January 8, 1970.